Horsh Ehden: Plant communities

-Horsh Ehden is the only protected area in Lebanon containing the last remaining forest community of the endemic wild apple of Lebanon.
+Horsh Ehden is the only protected area in Lebanon that contains a community of the wild apple of Lebanon.

 Fauna

 Mammals

-More than 27 species of mammals (not including bats) have been sighted in the reserve, representing a third of Lebanese mammals.
+More than 27 species of mammals have been sighted in the reserve, representing a third of Lebanese mammals.
 Insectivores, carnivores, rodents, lagomorpha, chiroptera, and artiodactyls have all been identified in the reserve.

-Thirteen species are globally threatened, one species is locally threatened and highly endangered (the gray wolf, Canis lupus), and one species is endemic to the reserve (the lesser white-toothed shrew, Crocidura suaveolens).
+13 species are globally threatened, one species is locally threatened and highly endangered (the gray wolf, Canis lupus), and one species is endemic to the reserve (the lesser white-toothed shrew, Crocidura suaveolens).